Osage Nation: Government

-By a new constitution of 1994, the Osage voted that original allottees and their direct descendants, regardless of blood quantum, were citizen members of the Osage Nation.
+By a new constitution of 1994, the Osage voted that original allottees and their direct descendants, regardless of blood quantum, were citizens of the Osage Nation.
 This constitution was overruled through court judgments.
-The Osage appealed to Congress for support to create their own government and membership rules.
+The Osage appealed to Congress for support to create their own government and citizenship criteria rules.
 In 2004, President George W. Bush signed Public Law 108–431, "An Act to Reaffirm the Inherent Sovereign Rights of the Osage Tribe to Determine Its Membership and Form a Government."
 From 2004 to 2006, the Osage Government Reform Commission formed and worked to develop a new government.
 It explored "sharply differing visions arose of the new government's goals, the nation's own history, and what it means to be Osage.
 The primary debates were focused on biology, culture, natural resources, and sovereignty."

-The Reform Commission held weekly meetings to develop a referendum that Osage members could vote upon in order to develop and reshape the Osage Nation government and its policies.
+The Reform Commission held weekly meetings to develop a referendum that Osage citizens could vote upon in order to develop and reshape the Osage Nation government and its policies.
 On March 11, 2006, the people ratified the constitution in a second referendum vote.
 Its major provision was to provide "one man, one vote" to each citizen of the nation.
 Previously, based on the allotment process, persons voted proportionally as shareholders.
 By a 2/3 majority vote, the Osage Nation adopted the new constitutional form of government.
-It also ratified the definition of membership in the nation.
+It also ratified the definition of citizenship in the nation.

-Today, the Osage Nation has 13,307 enrolled tribal members, with 6,747 living within the state of Oklahoma.
-Since 2006 it has defined membership based on a person's lineal descent from a member listed on the Osage rolls at the time of the Osage Allotment Act of 1906.
+Today, the Osage Nation has 13,307 enrolled tribal citizens, with 6,747 living within the state of Oklahoma.
+Since 2006, it has defined enrollment based on a person's lineal descent from a citizen listed on the Osage rolls at the time of the Osage Allotment Act of 1906.
 A minimum blood quantum is not required.
 But, as the Bureau of Indian Affairs restricts federal education scholarships to persons who have 25% or more blood quantum in one tribe, the Osage Nation tries to support higher education for its students who do not meet that requirement.

 The tribal government is headquartered in Pawhuska, Oklahoma, and has jurisdiction in Osage County, Oklahoma.
-The current governing body of the Osage nation contains three separate branches; an executive, a judicial and a legislative.
+The current governing body of the Osage nation contains three separate branches: an executive, a judicial and a legislative.
 These three branches parallel the United States government in many ways.
 The tribe operates a monthly newspaper, Osage News.
 The Osage Nation has an official website and uses a variety of communication media and technology.